Learning to Upscale 3D Segmentations in Neuroimaging: Methods

 The remainder of this section is organized as follows.
-In~\Cref{sec:naive_lowres_guidance}, we introduce the baseline setting of supervised segmentation using low-resolution annotations as auxiliary spatial guidance, which serves as the basis of our framework.~\Cref{sec:distance} describes our geometry-aware formulation based on regressing signed distance transform maps instead of discrete segmentation labels, enabling smooth and boundary-sensitive supervision.
-In~\Cref{sec:scalable_segmentation}, we present the proposed \textit{scalable class-conditional segmentation} strategy, which allows the model to efficiently scale to a large number of anatomical structures and generalize to unseen classes through per-class conditional training.
+In~\Cref{sec:naive_lowres_guidance}, we introduce the baseline setting of supervised segmentation using LR annotations as auxiliary spatial guidance, which serves as the basis of our framework.~\Cref{sec:distance} describes our geometry-aware formulation based on regressing signed distance transform maps instead of discrete segmentation labels, enabling smooth and boundary-sensitive supervision.
+In~\Cref{sec:scalable_segmentation}, we present the proposed SCCS strategy, which allows the model to efficiently scale to a large number of anatomical structures and generalize to unseen classes through per-class conditional training.